 I mean like, duh, who doesn’t know about the famous maid cafes of Akihabara?
 It’s an experience that you’ll probably only ever get in Japan, so why not?

 But why just stop at maid cafes?
 While you’re there, you should also check out the best highlights of Akihabara’s Anime and Otaku culture in one day!
-Akihabara Anime & Game Tour by MagicalTrip is the most popular English tour available – you can visit some really cool game and anime shops you that only locals know about in Akihabara, and yes the iconic maid cafe too, on the tour!
+Akihabara Anime & Game Tour by MagicalTrip is the most popular English tour available – you can visit some really cool game and anime shops that only locals know about in Akihabara, and yes the iconic maid cafe too, on the tour!

-Ginza is the most upmarket shopping district in Tokyo, and is where you can find a plethora of luxury brands, cups of coffee going for $10, and a – wait for it – 12-floor Uniqlo!
-And even if you’re not planning on buying anything, how can you skip a visit to one of the most luxurious shopping districts in the world?
-But how can you really resist buying anything when the Uniqlo.
-Is.
-12 Floors.
-High!
-Don’t kid yourself, it’s time to break out those wallets!
+Ginza is the most luxurious places in Tokyo for shopping.
+There, you’ll find a plethora of high-end brands, cups of coffee going for $10, and (wait for it) a 12-floor Uniqlo store!
+And even if you’re not planning on buying anything, how can you skip a visit to one of the fanciest shopping districts in the world?

 Address: 6 Chome-9-5 Ginza, Chuo, Tokyo